beginning of content

 • People who bully often have low self-esteem.

-• If you are being bullied or you know of someone who is being bullied, there are ways to stop it and places to go for advice and support.
+• If you are being bullied or know of someone who is being bullied, there are ways to stop it and places to go for advice and support.

 What is bullying?

-Bullying can happen anywhere — at school, at work, at home, online, or by text messaging or email.
-Bullying can come in different forms, all of which cause distress and pain for the person who is being bullied.
+Bullying can come in different forms, all of which can cause distress and pain for the person or group being bullied.

-There are many different types of bullying:
+What are different types of bullying?

 Why do people bully?